SamuGG/android-account-manager-example/README.md

 - foo@example.com / password: foobar

 ### How to create an account
-You can create app accounts either from the LoginActivity opened at the app start, or by going to your device general settings -> Accounts -> + Add account.
+You can create app accounts either from the LoginActivity opened at the app start, or by navigating to your device general settings -> Accounts -> + Add account.

 Multiple accounts can be created.